Mortgage broker Dubai 2026: how a broker saves you money and stress

 RERA regulation: what makes a broker legitimate

-- Dubai Land Department / RERA — the Real Estate Regulatory Agency licenses real estate brokerages and registers individual broker representatives.
-Every legitimate Dubai mortgage broker holds a current trade licence from DLD and every individual broker holds a personal RERA card with a registration number you can verify on the Dubai REST app.
+Every legitimate Dubai mortgage broker holds a current DLD trade licence and every individual broker holds a personal RERA card with a registration number you can verify on the Dubai REST app.
+Before sharing any financial documents with a broker, verify both.

 A broker who balks at this is not a broker you want.

-When a broker is most valuable (and when you might not need one)
+When a broker is most valuable

 - Borderline DBR or AECB.
-If your debt-burden ratio is in the 40-50% band or your AECB score is in the 620-680 range, lender appetite varies sharply.
-A broker who knows current underwriting trends places you cleanly.
+If your DBR is in the 40-50% band or your AECB score is in the 620-680 range, lender appetite varies sharply.
 See the DBR guide and credit score guide.

 Questions to ask before choosing a broker